m-parchami/awsomecv/magic_webcam/README.md

 First of all, we need a video device.
 Almost all of the applications using your webcam, will automatically search your computer's video devices and provide you a list of cameras to use.
 Therefore, we will create a new one to let it be useable in such applications.

 To do so, we will use [v4l2loopback](https://github.com/umlaeute/v4l2loopback).
 There's a great detailed guide on their README to help you install their module.
-I also took hints from the first answer on this [question](https://unix.stackexchange.com/questions/528400/how-can-i-stream-my-desktop-screen-to-dev-video1-as-a-fake-webcam-on-linux?answertab=active#tab-top)
+I also took hints from the first answer on this [question](https://unix.stackexchange.com/questions/528400/how-can-i-stream-my-desktop-screen-to-dev-video1-as-a-fake-webcam-on-linux?answertab=active#tab-top).
+Make sure you install this module somewhere accessible enough!

 Here are the commands I used:
 ```
 git clone https://github.com/umlaeute/v4l2loopback/